-Fortunately, Yahoo allows you keep the Yahoo Classic version if you want to.
-In the past you just had to accept whatever changes they had made to their newest version.
-But apparently, with this newer version, I wasn’t the only one that wasn’t as enamoured with it.
+Fortunately, Yahoo allows you keep the Classic email version if you want to.
+In the past, you had to just accept whatever changes they had made to their newest version.
+But apparently, with this Yahoo Mail new version, I wasn’t the only one who wasn’t as enamoured with it as they’d hoped.

-Here are the advantages and disadvantages of using Yahoo email, as I see it…
+Here are the advantages and disadvantages of Yahoo Mail, as I see it…

 Great Things About Yahoo Email

-Anyone that is trying to conserve space on their hard drive would be better served by using a Yahoo Email account than one of these offline desktop applications, in my opinion.
+Anyone who is trying to conserve space on their hard drive would be better served by using a Yahoo Email account than one of those offline desktop applications, in my opinion.

 Yahoo Chat is available without downloading Yahoo Messenger.
-That’s right, if you don’t want to download Yahoo Messenger, one nice thing about the new version of Yahoo Email (and which they are supposed to make available even on Classic Yahoo Email) is the chat function.
+That’s right, if you don’t want to download Messenger, one nice thing about the new Yahoo Mail (and which they are supposed to make available even on Yahoo Mail Classic too) is the chat function.

-While I personally found it extremely annoying, it is nice that you don’t have to download an application to chat with your yahoo messenger buddies anymore.
+While I personally find Messenger extremely annoying, it is nice that you don’t have to download an application to chat with your Yahoo Messenger buddies anymore.
 Again, this saves space on your hard drive.

 Yahoo Mail has a very nice calendar feature.
-I really like Yahoo’s calendar and I use it to keep track of my writing deadlines.
+I really like Yahoo’s calendar, and I use it to keep track of my writing deadlines.

-Also, you can set the calendar up to send you e-mail reminders about events that you have scheduled on your calendar.
+Also, you can set up Yahoo Calendar to send you e-mail reminders about events that you have scheduled on your calendar.
 This is very useful and means you don’t have to worry so much about forgetting deadlines.

-#5 Yahoo Email has a notepad feature which I also really like.
+Yahoo Mail has a notepad feature which I also really like.
 I use Yahoo Notepad any time I’m doing research online.

 When you click on the Notepad tab, you can open a new note or edit your existing notes.

-You can use Yahoo Notepad to take notes or copy and paste sections of text from different web pages to use in your research, for example.
-Notepad also allows you to set up folders to organize all of your notes.
+You can use Yahoo Notepad to take notes or to copy & paste sections of text from different web pages to use in your research, for example.
+Notepad also allows you to set up folders to organize all of your notes in one place.

 It scans quickly, and ultimately protects you from getting a virus which can then attack your computer.

-When you are using an e-mail application like Outlook Express for example, you have to be sure you have some kind of anti-virus software on your computer.
+When you’re using an e-mail application like Outlook Express for example, you have to be sure to have some kind of antivirus software on your computer.
 And even then, an e-mail with a virus has been known to slip through.

-With Yahoo’s Stationery option, you can choose to use to dress up your emails.
-Along these same lines, Yahoo Email also has emoticons built in, plus the ability to change the color, size and font of your text, the ability to use bullets, change the alignment of any line, and highlight any word or line of text.
+With Yahoo Stationery, you can choose to use to dress up your emails if you want to.
+Along these same lines, Yahoo Mail also has emoticons built in, plus the ability to change the color, size, and font of your text, the ability to use bullets, change the alignment of any line, and highlight any word or line of text.

-All these features make Yahoo E-mail fun to use!
+All of these features make Yahoo Email fun to use!

 Not So Great Things About Yahoo Email

-That’s another reason that I’ve stuck with Yahoo Classic Mail, because there is only one ad banner at the top, plus one at the top and bottom of the bar on the left.
+That’s another reason I’ve stuck with Yahoo Mail Classic — because there is only one ad banner at the top, plus one at the top and bottom of the side of the page.
 That’s it.

-In the new version, ads appear everywhere making the page look so busy that you can barely tell where your email starts or ends.
+In the new Yahoo Mail, ads appear everywhere making the page look so busy that you can barely tell where your email starts or ends!

-All in all, the advantages of using Yahoo Email clearly outweigh the disadvantages in my opinion.
+All in all, the advantages of using Yahoo Mail clearly outweigh the disadvantages, in my opinion.

 - Yahoo Mail Advanced Features That I Love